Wetting

-Wetting is the ability of a liquid to maintain contact with a solid surface, resulting from intermolecular interactions when the two are brought together.
-This happens in presence of a gaseous phase or another liquid phase not miscible with the first one.
-The degree of wetting (wettability) is determined by a force balance between adhesive and cohesive forces.
+Wetting is the ability of a liquid to maintain contact with a solid surface by displacing another substance or material - either a gas, or other liquid not miscible with the wetting liquid - due to the differential strength of intermolecular interactions with the surface.

-Wetting is important in the bonding or adherence of two materials.
-Wetting and the surface forces that control wetting are also responsible for other related effects, including capillary effects.
+The degree of wetting, or wettability, is dependent on the force balance between adhesive and cohesive forces, occurring when liquid and solid make contact in the presence of another physical phase.
+As such, wetting is of importance to bonding and adherence of substances in different phases.

+The wetting power of a liquid, and surface forces contributing to its wettability, are also responsible for capillary action.
+Surfactants can be used to increase the wetting power of liquids (i.e., water) by reducing surface forces.

-There are two types of wetting: non-reactive wetting and reactive wetting.
+There are two types of wetting: non-reactive and reactive wetting.

-Wetting deals with three phases of matter: gas, liquid, and solid.
-It is now a center of attention in nanotechnology and nanoscience studies due to the advent of many nanomaterials in the past two decades (e.g. graphene, carbon nanotube, boron nitride nanomesh).
+Wetting has gained increased attention in nanotechnology and nanoscience research following the development of nanomaterials, such as graphene, carbon nanotubes, and boron nitride nanomesh.

 Explanation

-Adhesive forces between a liquid and solid cause a liquid drop to spread across the surface.
-Cohesive forces within the liquid cause the drop to ball up and avoid contact with the surface.
+Wetting of a solid material with a liquid substance occurs when adhesive forces allow the liquid (as a droplet) to spread across the surface of the solid at the solid-liquid interface.
+However, cohesive forces acting on the liquid - at the liquid-vapor interface - counteract the adhesive forces to prevent the droplet from making full contact with the surface.

-The contact angle (θ), as seen in Figure 1, is the angle at which the liquid–vapor interface meets the solid–liquid interface.
-The contact angle is determined by the balance between adhesive and cohesive forces.
+The contact angle (θ), as seen in Figure 1, is the angle at which the liquid–vapor interface meets the solid–liquid interface, and is determined by the balance between adhesive and cohesive forces.
 As the tendency of a drop to spread out over a flat, solid surface increases, the contact angle decreases.
-Thus, the contact angle provides an inverse measure of wettability.
+Thus, the contact angle is used as an inverse measure of wettability.

 A contact angle less than 90° (low contact angle) usually indicates that wetting of the surface is very favorable, and the fluid will spread over a large area of the surface.
 Contact angles greater than 90° (high contact angle) generally mean that wetting of the surface is unfavorable, so the fluid will minimize contact with the surface and form a compact liquid droplet.

 For water, a wettable surface may also be termed hydrophilic and a nonwettable surface hydrophobic.

 Superhydrophobic surfaces have contact angles greater than 150°, showing almost no contact between the liquid drop and the surface.
 This is sometimes referred to as the "Lotus effect".
 The table describes varying contact angles and their corresponding solid/liquid and liquid/liquid interactions.
 For nonwater liquids, the term lyophilic is used for low contact angle conditions and lyophobic is used when higher contact angles result.
 Similarly, the terms omniphobic and omniphilic apply to both polar and apolar liquids.